Comparable Dark Matter and Baryon energy densities from Dark Grand Unification: The Model

 \subsection{Fermion content and $SU(9)$ Dark Grand Unification}

 Next, we aim to construct our matter content following the idea of grand unification, beginning with the fermion sector.
 In principle, the fermion content is automatically determined by the way the SM gauge group is unified and extended.
 Therefore, our first step is to decide how we unify the SM gauge group.
-Among various candidates for grand unification, we adopt the well-known Georgi-Glashow $SU(5)$ Grand Unified Theory (GUT) \cite{Georgi:1974sy} as our framework, a choice whose advantages will become clear in subsequent discussions.
+Among various candidates for grand unification, we adopt the well-known Georgi-Glashow $SU(5)$ Grand Unified Theory (GUT) \cite{Georgi:1974sy} as our framework, whose advantages has already be shown in \cite{Barr:2011cz,Barr:2013tea,Barr:2015lya} and will also become clear in subsequent discussions.\footnote{A similar construction has been realized in \cite{Barr:2011cz,Barr:2013tea,Barr:2015lya}, but only as a UV theory of ADM models without a dark confining sector to relate the dark matter and baryon masses.
+Our attempt can be viewed as an extension of this idea to fully address the coincidence problem.
+On the other hand, in \cite{Murgui:2021eqf}, the authors also work on the unification of DC and QCD but based on a Pati-Salam-like extension \cite{Pati:1974yy}.
+However, all the new fermions from the SM extension still carry SM charges and therefore cannot serve as dark quarks.
+As a result, dark quarks can only arise by introducing new multiplets separate from the SM fermions.}

 Under the $SU(5)$ GUT, the fermion content of the SM can be embedded into an antisymmetric two-index representation and an anti-fundamental representation as